bigcharinthon/ecommerce-sales-analysis/README.md

 ![Revenue by Country](images/revenue_by_country.png)

 **Insight:**
-The UK generates the highest revenue, while other countries show relatively similar revenue levels.
+Revenue is highly concentrated in the UK and USA, while other countries contribute at relatively similar but lower levels, indicating an imbalance in revenue distribution.

+**Possible Explanation:**
+This may be driven by a stronger customer base or more effective marketing presence in the UK and USA compared to other regions.

 **Business Implication:**
-Localized promotions or marketing campaigns in lower-performing countries may help increase sales and expand market reach.
+A decline in sales from these key markets could significantly impact overall revenue.
+Therefore, the business should consider expanding its presence in other countries to diversify revenue streams and reduce dependency on a limited number of markets.

 ---